Use Parallel Distortion to Spice Up Your Bass

-We have covered the use of parallel compression in one of our previous blog articles.
-It’s a technique whereby you use the compressor as a send effect (you’d traditionally use it as an insert) so that the dry and compressed signals are running in parallel.
-It’s a useful technique that allows better blending of the clean and processed signal.
-Consequently, it’s used widely among some of the best music producers out there.
+We have covered parallel compression in one of our previous blog articles.
+It's a technique whereby you use the compressor as a send effect (traditionally used as an insert) so that the dry and compressed signals run in parallel.
+It's a valuable technique for better blending the clean and processed signal.
+Consequently, it's used widely among some of the best music producers.
 In the following blog, I would like to show you how you can use a similar approach to add more harmonic content to your bass sound.
 I am talking about Parallel Distortion.

-To summarize: it is done by making a new auxiliary (send/return) track, inserting a distortion plugin (or effects unit) of your choice on it, and sending it to the track you wish to distort.
-By pushing drive and tweaking tone, you will hear the effect generate new harmonics at the higher frequencies on the bass.
-This may help to thicken the sound further and make it more prominent in the mix, but can potentially clash with other instruments.
+To summarize, it is done by making a new auxiliary (send/return) track, inserting a distortion plugin (or effects unit) of your choice, and sending it to the track you wish to distort.
+By pushing the drive and tweaking the tone, you will hear the effect generate new harmonics at the higher frequencies on the bass.
+This may help thicken the sound further and make it more prominent in the mix, but it can clash with other instruments.
 However, there is no justification for adding a lot of high-frequency harmonics from distortion only to cut them out again with an EQ when you mix.

-I have previously made a short bass sequence using Scarbee MM-Bass ( a very realistic sounding live bass instrument that can be found within Kontakt by Native Instruments).
+I have previously made a short bass sequence using Scarbee MM-Bass ( a realistic-sounding live bass instrument found within Kontakt by Native Instruments).
 This is how it sounds unaffected.

 ~Unprocessed Bass sound

-Moving forward, I will create a new return track within SoundBridge and place a distortion plugin on it.
+I will create a new return track within SoundBridge and place a distortion plugin on it.
 In this case, I have chosen Saturn by Fabfilter.
-You can see that Saturn has 3 bands and each band has a different kind of distortion.
+You can see that Saturn has three bands, each with a different kind of distortion.
 These bands can be wide or narrow depending on which part of the frequency spectrum you want to affect with distortion.
-Therefore, this multi-band kind of distortion is pretty useful in my opinion.
-Once I finish with tweaking the distortion parameters, I’ll move on to blending it to the clean signal.
-By combining the processed (distorted signal) with our original signal using the send fader on the bass track, we can hear a significant change made to the overall sound.
+Therefore, this multi-band kind of distortion is pretty helpful, in my opinion.
+Once I finish tweaking the distortion parameters, I'll blend it to the clean signal.
+By combining the processed (distorted signal) with our original signal using the send fader on the bass track, we can hear a significant change in the overall sound.

-Last but not least, I will duplicate the bass channel and place a Q10 plugin by Waves and apply Pseudo stereo preset on it.
+Last, I will duplicate the bass channel, place a Q10 plugin by Waves, and apply a Pseudo stereo preset.
 This is because I want to make the bass sound a bit wider.
-We have covered Pseudo stereo technique in detail in some of our earlier blog articles.
-Feel free to check it out here.
+In some of our earlier blog articles, we have covered the pseudo-stereo technique in detail.
+In the end, let us hear the processed sound solo accompanied by rhythm.

 ~Parallel Processed Bass sound